dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 there were no resources accumulated.
 Most food spoiled, agriculture was limited.
 There was limited trade, except for leather and obsidian.
 Beginning with the copper age, people began trading the eponymous copper, as it was malleable.
 But would any of this motivate conflict?
-Hardly.
+Hardly...

 Without accumulated resources and especially without money (read: gold and copper) there was no significant financial benefit for warfare.